 Optimization Results and Validation

 Despite numerous efforts in refining the model, fmincon was unable to optimize this problem.
 Figure 6 is a 3D plot of the objective function.
 Examining this image, it’s clear that the function is continuous, and that the theoretical solution should lie somewhere in the upper half of the plane (the green-yellow region).
 We can also deduce that there is almost an infinite number of solutions since the minimized point will be a line.
 However, I expected that the constraints would limit it so that there would only be one optimal solution.
-To further investigate the reason the algorithm was having with the model, 3D plots of the constraint were also graphed, shown in Figure 7 and Figure 8.
+To further investigate the reason the algorithm was having with the model, I also graphed 3D plots of the constraint, shown in Figure 7 and Figure 8.
 Strangely, the region of the constraints I was concerned with is the yellow triangle on each of the graphs.
 Since it was flat, it meant that the value of the constraint was the same for each combination of t0SH and tfSH in that region.
 With an unchanging and infeasible constraint value and a line of solutions for the objective function, no wonder the algorithm was having a difficult time optimizing the problem.
 However, I did not expect the constraint to stay constant.
 Rather, it should be varying with change in peak of the infectives curve.
 To verify that the peak of the infective curve was changing, I plotted the I curve given many different t0SH and tfSH combinations.
 I discovered that the peak of the infective curve did not change as long as the curve was within the 365-day limit.
 However, Once I started to push the curve past the 365-day limit, then the maximum of the I curve would be the point where the curve crosses the 365-day mark instead of the peak of the curve.
 In this manner, I was able to manually find a plausible solution to this optimization problem.
 By visually looking at the graph at varying combinations of t0SH and tfSH until the hospital capacity constraint became active at day 365.
 The result is shown in Figure 9.
 Here, the start

 date was day 62 and the end date was day 141, correlating to March 23 through June 10 for a total of 79 days.
-The question arises with this finding whether “flattening the curve” is a myth?
+The question arises with this finding, whether “flattening the curve” is a myth?
 In this model, the curve is never flattened—the peak is just postponed.
 This partially explains why the 3D plot of the constraints is flat in my area of interest.
 However, I am still perplexed at why at some point that flat area doesn’t change as I push the curve past the 365-day upper-bound.

 Due to the nature of the objective function and constraints, when using fmincon to solve the problem, the result is: